loicsikidi/tpm-ca-certificates/docs/specifications/08-full-offline-mode.md

 This specification defines the **full offline mode** capability of the `tpm-ca-certificates` API, enabling complete validation of TPM Endorsement Key (EK) certificate trust chains without any network access.

+> [!IMPORTANT]
+> For obvious reasons, when operating in offline mode, the API will **automatically disable auto-update**.
+Without network access, it is impossible to fetch newer bundle versions, and the cached `trusted-root.json` may not be compatible with future bundles due to potential TUF key rotation.

 ### Motivation

 In enterprise environments, it is common to have air-gapped systems or strict network restrictions that prevent external connectivity.
 The full offline mode enables these environments to: